-- Ensuring Councillors and other representatives are trained to carry out their duties effectively; - Advising on the Members' Code of Conduct and helping Councillors and other representatives to understand what their duties are in relation to the Code; - Investigating complaints received about elected Borough and Parish Council Members: - Monitoring the operation of the Code; - Conducting local hearings and determination of sanctions should a breach of the Code of Conduct be found; - Granting dispensations to Councillors, co-opted members from requirements relating to interests set out in the Members' Code of Conduct; - Advising the Council on other Codes and Protocols forming the authority's ethical framework; - Considering arrangements for the appointment of Independent Members to the Committee; - Ensuring the authority operates within a robust corporate governance framework; and - Considering any report referred to it by the Cabinet or any other Committee where there are implications for ethical standards and report back as appropriate.
+- Ensuring Councillors and other representatives are trained to carry out their duties effectively; - Advising on the Members' Code of Conduct and helping Councillors and other representatives to understand what their duties are in relation to the Code; - Investigating complaints received about elected Borough and Parish Council Members: - Monitoring the operation of the Code; - Conducting local hearings and determination of sanctions should a breach of the Code of Conduct be found;

+- Granting dispensations to Councillors, co-opted members from requirements relating to interests set out in the Members' Code of Conduct; - Advising the Council on other Codes and Protocols forming the authority's ethical framework; - Considering arrangements for the appointment of Independent Members to the Committee; - Ensuring the authority operates within a robust corporate governance framework; and - Considering any report referred to it by the Cabinet or any other Committee where there are implications for ethical standards and report back as appropriate.

-The Council's internal auditors carried out an electronic governance survey in December 2011, as part of the planned 2011/12 audit work.
+On 21 June 2012 the Council's internal auditors (PWC) presented a report to Management Board on the electronic governance survey launched in December 2011, as part of the planned 2011/12 audit work.
 A similar survey was carried out in March 2010, which was compared with the 2011/12 results.
-In summary, The Council should consider further the responses to statements 2 and 3 where there was a negative change in perception since 2010 and the response to statement 7 where a quarter of respondents felt that the Council doesn't manage large projects and significant contracts effectively.
-The statements and the context to them are shown below.
+PWC's recommendation was that the Council should consider further the responses to statements 2 and 3 where there was a negative change in perception since 2010 and the response to statement 7 where a quarter of respondents felt that the Council doesn't manage large projects and significant contracts effectively.
+These statements and the context to them are shown below.

-- We perform effectively in clearly defined functions and roles Matters to consider before making your assessment: Do we all know what we are supposed to be doing?
+- We perform effectively in clearly defined functions and roles Matters to consider before making your assessment:

+Do we all know what we are supposed to be doing?
 Do we understand our roles and responsibilities and those of others charged with governance?
 Is there collective responsibility for decisions taken?
 Do we understand the views of the public and service users and do we obtain robust information about these views? - We promote values for the whole Council and demonstrate the values of good governance through behaviour.